 Crush all cars in way.

 - Dan is very prone to doing this.
 Chris even mentioned one time that his current plan was more of a goal than a plan, so Dan changes it to something more like a checklist.

 - Freakazoid!!
 Lampshades this in a fight against a giant snake:

 Phase 2: Charge and grab giant snake by the neck

 - The Lobe once had a machine that could turn people into clowns, which he thought would help him take over the world because "Everyone likes clowns".
 Freakazoid ends up just talking him out of it by pointing out that no one likes clowns.
 After a dejected Lobe leaves, Freakazoid admits that it was an awesome plan.

 - Brain's plans from Pinky and the Brain usually follow this route.
 He explains them as "implement some bizarre technological gizmo and rise to power in the ensuing confusion", never actually explaining how he was planning to seize power.
 Of course, he frequently doesn't even make it to that step, being forced to give up on Step -1: acquire funding/resources needed to make the gizmo in the first place.

 - A minor cat-themed villain in Johnny Bravo outlines his Evil Plan to steal enough yarn to rule the world.
 His kitten sidekick immediately asks about Step 2:

 - Phineas and Ferb: Doofenshmirtz' plans to take over the Tri-State Area often involves publicly humiliating his brother, the mayor, hoping this will create a power vacuum that he can use to his advantage.
 An example:

-- In one case, he openly admits that there is absolutely no connection between the sceheme (sabotage a pretzel festival) and the goal (to take over the Tri-State Area), and even makes a graph that proves this.
+- In one case, he openly admits that there is absolutely no connection between the sceheme (sabotage a pretzel festival) and the goal (to take over the Tri-State Area), and even makes a Venn diagram that proves this.
 He brushes this off with a "But I'll work it out, you'll see."

 - One of his schemes ran like this: